Mon-Fri 9:00 - 17:00

 1. Compliance and Legal Advisory: A business lawyer ensures that the Corporate Minute Book complies with local, provincial (such as Ontario’s Business Corporations Act), and federal regulations.
 They provide legal advice on the necessary documentation and record-keeping practices to meet statutory requirements, minimizing the risk of legal issues or penalties for non-compliance.

-2. Drafting and Review of Documents: Lawyers are instrumental in drafting, reviewing, and updating critical documents that need to be included in the Minute Book, such as articles of incorporation, by-laws, amendments, resolutions, and minutes of meetings.
-Their expertise ensures that these documents are legally sound and accurately reflect the corporation’s decisions and changes in a manner that meets legal standards.
+2. Drafting and Review of Documents: Lawyers can draft, review or update documents that need to be included in the Minute Book, such as articles of incorporation, by-laws, amendments, resolutions, and minutes of meetings.

 5. Regular Updates and Maintenance: A business lawyer can assist in establishing protocols for the regular update and maintenance of the Minute Book, advising on what records need to be updated and how often, and ensuring that the corporation adheres to these practices.
 This ongoing support helps prevent gaps or inaccuracies in corporate records.